chrishamlin98/Algorithm-Challenges/README.md

 # Algorithm-Challenges

-/* The first challenge was a double sum type of problem.
+The first challenge is a <a href="https://github.com/chrishamlin98/Algorithm-Challenges/tree/master/Double%20Sum">Double Sum</a> problem.
 My brute force method is to create a basic Algorithm that uses multiple pre-defined variables and an if-else chain.